SYGong/sygong.github.io/_posts/2019-01-22-a-practical-evaluation-of-radio-signal-strength-for-ranging-based-localization.md

 Use [**RSS and multilateration to locate**](#localization) nodes in multi-hop sensor network under some conditions. [**Quantify**](#quantities) the effects of [**various environmental factors**](#environmental-factors).

 ## Localization
-Each node use **linear RSS-to-distance model** to estimate distances to other nodes, find shortest path to each anchor whose position is given.
+Each node use **linear RSS-to-distance model** to estimate distances to other nodes, find [shortest path](shortest-path) to each anchor whose position is given.
 Shortest path distances are then used for **multilateration**.

+### Shortest path
+- distance: DV-distance algorithm
+- APS

 ## Quantities
 Quantify the effects of environmental factors on RSS.